Altairch95/Exocystosis_Image_Analysis/README.md

       test/
           input/
-              pict_images/
-              beads/
+              pict_images/            (5 images from the exocyst dataset) beads/                  (the beads W1.tif and W2.tif used on the exocyst dataset)

 Image Analysis Tutorial
 -----------------------

-Image analysis can be divided into two steps.
+The image analysis can be divided into two steps.
 First, we processed images to measure the centroid positions of the GFP and RFP tags.
 Then, we analyzed the distribution of these centroid positions to estimate the true separation between the GFP and RFP fluorophores using Single-molecule High-REsolution Colocalization (SHREC) ([Churchman et al. 2005](https://www.pnas.org/doi/abs/10.1073/pnas.0409487102),